2giosangmitom/nixos-config/README.md

 ## Features

-Here's what you can expect from my dotfiles managed with Chezmoi within the Hyprland workspace:
+Here's what you can expect from my dotfiles managed with Chezmoi within the Hyprland and Sway workspace:

-- **Optimized Workspace Layouts**: Customized configurations for window managers and terminal emulators to maximize screen real estate and facilitate multitasking.
+- **Optimized Workspace Layouts**: Customized configurations for window managers and terminal emulators to maximize screen real estate and facilitate multitasking seamlessly in both Hyprland and Sway environments.
-- **Integrated Development Environment**: Configurations for IDEs, text editors, and version control systems tailored for seamless development workflows.
+- **Integrated Development Environment**: Configurations for IDEs, text editors, and version control systems tailored for seamless development workflows across Hyprland and Sway.
-- **Streamlined Automation**: Scripts and aliases to automate common tasks, boost productivity, and streamline repetitive actions within the Hyprland environment.
+- **Streamlined Automation**: Scripts and aliases to automate common tasks, boost productivity, and streamline repetitive actions within the Hyprland and Sway environments.
-- **Unified Theming**: Consistent theming across applications for a visually cohesive and aesthetically pleasing workspace experience.
+- **Unified Theming**: Consistent theming across applications for a visually cohesive and aesthetically pleasing workspace experience, maintaining harmony in both Hyprland and Sway environments.

 ## Neovim Configuration